Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Introduction

+\begin{theorem*}[Theorem \ref{Mestre inequality abelian variety over Q}] Let $F(x)$ be a test function (see Definition \ref{test function}) and let $\lambda >0$ be a real number.
+Let $N$ be positive integer.
+Then there is a computable bound $B(F,\lambda,N,g)$ such that for any abelian variety over $\mathbb{Q}$ of dimension $g$ and conductor $N$, and whose $L$-function is an analytic $L$-function, we have If $\lambda$ is sufficiently large, then $B(F,\lambda,N,g) > B_M(F,\lambda)^g$.\end{theorem*}

+The bound $B(F,\lambda,N,g)$ is determined using a finer analysis of the coefficients corresponding to primes of bad reduction of an abelian variety appearing in the Weil's explicit formulas.
+Consequently, we obtain better conductor bound than Mestre's for abelian varieties with analytic $L$-function with prescribed some primes of bad reduction.

+We also prove a generalization of a remark of Mestre~\cite[Remarque 3, p.~22]{Mestre}: in this remark Mestre explained that one obtains the non existence of elliptic curves with everywhere good reduction over certain quadratic fields.
+We extend this result to other number fields, and we obtain explicit examples for number fields of degree up to $12$.
+Moreover, this result generalizes to abelian varieties of higher dimension, as shown in the following theorem:

-\begin{theorem*}[Theorem \ref{Principal th of the article}] Let $K$ be a number field of degree $n$.
-There exists an explicitly computable real constant $B(K)>0$, resulting from an explicit formula (see \S4), such that for any abelian variety defined over $K$ of dimension $g$ and conductor $\mathfrak{f}$, and whose $L$-function satisfy the conditions of Section 2.1, the following inequality holds: where $ N_{K/\mathbb{Q}}$ denotes the norm of $K/\mathbb{Q}$. \end{theorem*}
+\begin{theorem*}[Theorem \ref{Principal th of the article}] Let $F(x)$ and $\lambda$ be as above.
+Let $K$ be a number field of degree $n$.
+There exists an explicitly computable real constant $B(K,F,\lambda)>0$, such that for any abelian variety defined over $K$ of dimension $g$ and conductor $\mathfrak{f}$, and with analytic $L$-function, the following inequality holds: where $ N_{K/\mathbb{Q}}$ denotes the norm of $K/\mathbb{Q}$. \end{theorem*}

-Of course one could trivially take $B(K)=1$, but in Section 4 we give an explicit formula $B(K) = B(K,F,\lambda)$, depending on the choice of a test function $F$ and a real parameter $\lambda$.
-In particular, we found numerous examples of number fields where this constant is strictly greater than $1$.
-This proves that on these fields, there can be no abelian variety with everywhere good reduction, or equivalently with conductor norm $1$.
+Using this result we obtain a list of $965$ number fields over which no abelian variety with analytic $L$-functions can have everywhere good reduction.
+The computation were done under the standard GRH conjecture.
+Without this hypothesis, we obtain a feasible weaker result: the number of fields goes down from $965$ to $545$.

+Modularity theorems (Wiles proof of modularity of elliptic curves~\cite{Wilesmodularity}, Siksek and al~\cite{Freitasmodularity} work over real quadratic fields, etc) do provide sharp effective results in some particular cases, related to the computations of the relevant automorphic forms.
+Nevertheless, the results of this paper are applicable even if a modularity statement is unknown, and where reduction types are prescribed, specially over number fields.

-This paper is divided into three main parts.
-In Section 2, we restate the explicit formulas due to Mestre in the formalism of analytic $L$-functions, as introduced by Farmer, Pitale, Ryan and Schmidt \cite{FarmerPitaleRyanSchmidt}.
-This formalism gives precise conditions on the $L$-functions to which the formulas can be applied.
-We recall these conditions and then give the explicit formulas, closely following \cite{Mestre}.
+This paper is organized as follows.
+In Section~2, we restate the explicit formulas due to Mestre in the formalism of analytic $L$-functions, as introduced by Farmer, Pitale, Ryan and Schmidt \cite{FarmerPitaleRyanSchmidt}.
+Using this formalism we then give Mestre's explicit formulas, closely following \cite{Mestre}.
+In Section~\ref{Section refined formulas}, we give the explicit form of the constant appearing in theorem \ref{refined Mestre bounds} along with the proof of the Theorem, but only for elliptic curves.
+We then give some numerical examples of the improvements on the conductor bound given by the refined formulas.